linuxserver-archive/docker-nginx-armhf/README.md

 ## Versions

++ **23.10.18:** This image is deprecated.
+Please use the multi-arch images at linuxserver/nginx
 + **17.08.18:** Rebase to alpine 3.8, inherit nginx.conf from nginx baseimage
 + **11.05.18:** Add php pgsql support
 + **19.04.18:** Bind memcached to localhost only, add php7-sqlite3